Ensemble Kalman Methods: A Mean Field Perspective: Inverse Problems: Discrete Time

-We will also discuss least-squares based optimization approaches to the inverse problem.
-These revolve around minimization of $\Phi$ or $\Phi_R$.
-Minimizing $\Phi$ is a \emph{maximum likelihood approach}; minimizing $\Phi_R$ is a \emph{maximum a posteriori approach}.
-In the latter context it is useful to observe that we may write
+We note that the least-squares based optimization approaches to the inverse problem introduced in the preceding subsection can now be explicitly linked to the probabilistic formulation of the inverse problem.
+In particular, minimizing $\Phi$ is referred to as the \emph{maximum likelihood approach}, whilst minimizing $\Phi_R$ as the \emph{maximum a posteriori approach}.